elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 A bonus to writing learning outcomes is that it can help you define the purpose, intended audience  of your training session and what participants need to know (the prerequisites) before joining it.

-**Learning experience: writing learning outcomes**
+!!! example "Learning experience: writing learning outcomes"

     1. Watch this video on [how to write SMART learning outcomes](https://drive.google.com/file/d/1T078jh5wWD5k5CdN1tf-YldXdyXZ3FnR/view?usp=sharing)
     2. Now write a set of learning outcomes for your own materials.
     3. Share your learning outcomes with a friend.
 Are they able to tell what the goals of your training are?

 ## Providing additional contextual information